ampersand-five/mac-setup/README.md

 - Open Preferences/Settings and go to the 'Locations' tab, then on that page for the 'Command Line Tools' option, pick a Xcode
 - On Apple silicon, Mx chip, after opening Xcode, it should prompt to install Rosetta
+    - Rosetta will run any old, not updated libraries built for Intel chips, on Apple's chips.

 ## iTerm 2
 - Better CLI